Home

 Three tips on how to separate projects from non-projects.

-A project is the group of related tasks between a start and an end date, though not everyone sees projects that way.
+A project is a group of related tasks that fall between a start and an end date, though not everyone sees projects that way.
 The first step to better management of multiple projects is to get everyone to agree on what is or isn't a project.
 Policies, objectives, on-going operations and even opinions can seem project-like but without clear starts, finishes and related tasks, they are not projects.
 Pet projects and start-stop projects, may or may not be projects.
-They might be distractions when they tend to draw time and resources away from the organization's actual projects.
+They are actually distractions when they draw time and resources away from an organization's "authorized" projects.

 1. How to avoid confusion between projects and other concepts.